-- 88) a) Refuelling is allowed only in the pit lane at the team's designated garage area. - b) Fuel may not be added to nor removed from any car eligible to take part in the third period of qualifying practice during that period.
-At any time between the end of qualifying and one hour and thirty minutes before the start of the formation lap fuel used during the third period of qualifying may be replaced. - c) Other than a fuel breather and an external fuel pressurising device for starting the engine (in which case only fuel on board the car may be used for running the engine), no connection may be made to the fuel system of any car eligible to take part in the third period of qualifying practice during that period. - d) If a race is suspended refuelling is forbidden unless a car is already in the pit entry or pit lane when the signal to stop is given. - 89) The driver may remain in his car throughout refuelling but, unless an FIA approved race refuelling system is used, the engine must be stopped.
+- c) Other than a fuel breather and an external fuel pressurising device for starting the engine (in which case only fuel on board the car may be used for running the engine), no connection may be made to the fuel system of any car eligible to take part in the third period of qualifying practice during that period. - d) Other than a fuel breather and an external fuel pressurising device for starting the engine (in which case only fuel on board the car may be used for running the engine), or when race fuel is being added, no connection may be made to the fuel system of any car between the end of qualifying practice and the start of the race. - e) If a race is suspended refuelling is forbidden unless a car is already in the pit entry or pit lane when the signal to stop is given. - 89) The driver may remain in his car throughout refuelling but, unless an FIA approved race refuelling system is used, the engine must be stopped.

-Race refuelling systems may not be used during, or immediately after, any practice session.
-Whilst being used during the race all team personnel working on the car must wear clothing which will protect all parts of their body from fire.
+Race refuelling systems may only be used in the pit lane but may not be used during, or immediately after, any free practice session.
+Whilst being used during the qualifying practice session or the race all team personnel working on the car must wear clothing which will protect all parts of their body from fire.
 Each competitor must ensure that an assistant equipped with a suitable fire extinguisher of adequate capacity is beside the car throughout all refuelling operations.